What We Do

 News Channel “In Brief”

-Daily updates in Russian for 10,000+ subscribers.
-More than 50% of our audience says the channel has improved their understanding of what is happening in Israel.
+Daily updates in Russian for nearly 15,000 subscribers.
+More than 50% say the channel has improved their understanding of what is happening in Israel.
 In partnership with a Hebrew-language channel “המבזק החברתי”.

 Media Activism